 “Perseverance, especially when things don’t go your way.
 It has also been such a humbling experience, especially when Gab and I first moved here [in New York].
 Initially, our parents would help out.
 My mom gave me a supplementary card that I could spend $100 on each month for groceries or whatever else we needed, but my pride was so high that I didn’t want to spend any of it!”
 Camie laughs.

 “I wanted to prove that I could make it here on my own, and it was the same with Gab.
 The only times we did ask for help were times when Gab immediately needed to pay a deposit for school tuition.
 And then, come December 2017, we were financially in trouble.
-When we moved in here in October 2017, we had savings of around $6,000; half of that went to rent, because we needed to pay a 3-month deposit upfront—we had no history of credit in the United States; no taxes, no job at that time.
-We were grateful that our landlord put her faith in us, and so, we paid three months worth of rent, which amounted to half of our savings.
+When we moved here in October 2017, we had savings of around $6,000; half of that went to rent, because we needed to pay a three-month deposit upfront—we had no history of credit in the United States; no taxes, no job at that time.
+We were grateful that our landlord put her faith in us, and so, we paid three months’ worth of rent, which amounted to half of our savings.
 We also needed to pay for Gab’s school, so our savings were depleted immediately.

 “Luckily, I was slowly getting random projects here and there, but it still wasn’t enough.
 It was humbling because there were a lot of times when we were forced to really save and budget our money wisely.
 I remember this time, we were at the grocery, and we computed the total cost of items we had in our cart before checking out.
 It was like, ‘Okay, we can’t have milk first, so let’s put it back.
 For the eggs, get the half-dozen instead of the whole dozen, because we couldn’t afford it right now.’
 We had a lot of those moments, and I was like, damn.
 I never really had that issue before because in the Philippines, it was a comfortable life.